sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

 GET /public
 ```

 By default, all routes have the authorization type `JWT`.
 This means the caller of the API needs to pass in a valid JWT token.
 The first is a private endpoint.
-The second is a public endpoint and its authorization type is overriden to `NONE`.
+The second is a public endpoint and its authorization type is overridden to `NONE`.

 ## Adding function code

-We will create two functions, one for the public route, and one for the private route.
+Let's create two functions, one for the public route, and one for the private route.

 {%change%} Add a `src/public.js`.